deokudev/speedetail-homepage/src/app/start-guide/low-friction-note-taking-system/page.md

 You should review them regularly to keep your inbox empty before you forget what they are about or for.

 {% callout title="Advanced tip: Use global hotkeys" %}
-Even annoying to switch to Inkdrop to create a new note?
+Even annoying to switch to Speedetail to create a new note?
-Inkdrop supports [a global hotkey](/reference/key-customizations#create-a-note-and-show-it-in-a-separate-window) that allows you to create a new note whenever you are on other apps.
+Speedetail supports [a global hotkey](/reference/key-customizations#create-a-note-and-show-it-in-a-separate-window) that allows you to create a new note whenever you are on other apps.
 {% /callout %}

 Congratulations!
 You have designed a low-friction note-taking system for your workflow.